-- (a) In charge of an academic/cultural/practical subject up to HKASL/HKAL Examination level or HKDSE Examination; or (updated on 1 September 2010) - (b) Performing duties of special responsibility; or - (c) Other related duties as considered appropriate in addition to class teaching up to Secondary 7 level in a secondary school.
+- In charge of an academic/cultural/practical subject (a) up to HKDSE Examination level; or (updated on 1 April 2013) - Performing duties of special responsibility; or (b) - Other related duties as considered appropriate (c)

+in addition to class teaching up to Secondary 6 level in a secondary school. (updated on 1 April 2013)

-- (a) In charge of an academic subject in the secondary section of a special school; or - (b) Performing duties of special responsibility; or in addition to class teaching up to Secondary 5 level in a special school.
+- In charge of an academic subject in the secondary (a) section of a special school; or - (b) Performing duties of special responsibility; or - (c) Other related duties as considered appropriate in addition to class teaching up to Secondary 5 level in a special school.